Physical scaling laws in dislocation microstructures and avalanches from dislocation dynamics simulations: Methodology

 We conducted a comprehensive investigation using large scale DDD simulations with the $microMegas$ code, which has been described in details in \cite{devincre2011modeling,queyreau2020dislocation} and making use of the Cai et al.'s non-singular elastic theory \cite{cai2006non,arsenlis2007enabling,queyreau2014analytical}.
 This section only covers the specific conditions for the simulations carried out here.

-In this study, we performed a series of model simulations of the tensile deformation of Cu single-crystals oriented along different directions leading to different slip activities and typical microstructures.
+{ All simulations are performed in 3D to be able to capture junction formation, cross-slip activity and microstructure formation.
+The figure \ref{fig:supp-avalan} illustrates an avalanche sequences and the figure \ref{fig:extendedplane} provides a sense of the simulation domain size.} In this study, we performed a series of model simulations of the tensile deformation of Cu single-crystals oriented along different directions leading to different slip activities and typical microstructures.
 Simulations encompass from [135] single-slip activation leading to dislocation entanglements, [112] double slip condition leading to planar microstructures, a latent hardening experiment \cite{devincre2006physical,queyreau2009slip} for which the forest density is immobile and [001] stable multislip conditions building cells.
 This latter orientation is the focus of our study, as multislip condition is the dominant slip condition existing in polycrytals deformed at large strain.
 The elastic behavior of Cu is assumed to be linear and isotropic with a shear modulus $\mu = 42$ GPa and Poisson’s ratio $\nu = 0.34$.

+In the absence of in-depth knowledge of the Frank's initial network, the initial microstructure consists of a random distribution of dislocation prismatic loops with a length of $ 4\ \mu m$ for segments in the primary systems and $ 1\ \mu m$ for segments in the corresponding collinear system (also referred to cross-slip systems). {The choice of simulation box size $L_B$ represents a trade-off between (i) physical relevance—since a larger box can accommodate a greater diversity of dislocation configurations—and (ii) numerical efficiency, as computational cost increases with the number of dislocation segments.
+In this work, the box size was set to $L_B =10 \Lambda$, following common practice in recent DDD simulations, where $\Lambda \approx 1/ \sqrt{\rho_0}$ represents the mean dislocation spacing for a density $\rho_0$, in accordance with the similitude principle that governs most dislocation interactions and microstructural features.
+Depending on the initial density, the box sizes thus range from $(7 \mu m)^3$ to $(44 \mu m)^3$. }